magicbug/QTrigdoppler/ROTATOR_OPTIMIZATION_README.md

 - Combined movement for the entire tracking session

 ### 4. Pre-positioning
-If beneficial (>30 seconds before AOS), the rotator moves to the optimal starting position.
+If beneficial (>10 degrees difference from current position), the rotator moves to the optimal starting position.

+### 5. Real-time Tracking
+During tracking, the system:
+- Uses optimized route segments when available
+- Falls back to raw satellite azimuth when no optimization data exists
+- Applies 450° logic only to unoptimized azimuths (0-360° range)
+- **Maintains 1° tracking accuracy** for both azimuth and elevation
+- **Optimizes route timing** by predicting at -3° elevation for maximum accuracy

 ## Example Scenarios